Table of Contents

 Have fun and finally make those splurges, but leave enough for the fun to last!

 Emotional aging is just as real as physical aging.
 To keep yourself engaged and emotionally balanced, consider bringing home a new friend.
+Some breeds are the best dogs for older people, and some are not.
+So it is imperative to do your research before adopting your new furry friend.

 A dog will help you keep moving several times a day and requires training and discipline.
 You’ll spend time outside, head to parks full of other dogs and owners, and, most importantly, play!